ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 Consider your instance type.

 Choose from single-tenant or multitenant options.
-Both single-tenant and multitenant configuration options provide the same experience, security, and reliability for running VMWare workloads.
+Both single-tenant and multitenant configuration options provide the same experience, security, and reliability for running VMware workloads.
 The single-tenant option provides the highest level of isolation and consistency.

 ### {{site.data.keyword.vcf-aas}} single-tenant
 {: #tenant-plan-deploy-type-st}

-For a dedicated infrastructure and built to order VMware environment, create a single-tenant Cloud Director site.
-After you create a Cloud Director site, deploy virtual data centers (VDCs) with monthly charges for the dedicated VMware infrastructure components.
+For a dedicated infrastructure and built to order VMware environment, create a **Single-tenant Cloud Director site**.
+After you create a Cloud Director site, deploy single-tenant virtual data centers (VDCs) with monthly charges for the dedicated VMware infrastructure components.

 ### {{site.data.keyword.vcf-aas}} multitenant
 {: #tenant-plan-deploy-type-mt}

 For a flexible, pay-as-you-go VMware environment, create a VDC in a multitenant Cloud Director site.
-With {{site.data.keyword.vcf-aas-full}} multitenant, your only step is to create the Cloud Director VDC.
+With {{site.data.keyword.vcf-aas-full}} multitenant, your only step is to create the **Multitenant virtual data center**.

 On-demand and reserved pricing plans are available for multitenant instances.